camarman/GTRPy/README.md

 # General Relativity Tensor Calculator by Graphical User Interface (GRTC-GUI)

 GRTC-GUI allows you to calculate the well-known tensors in general relativity, without writing a single line of code.
 In addition, you can apply many operations to 6 different type of fields.
-It works in Linux, Mac OS and Windows.
+It works in GNU/Linux, Mac OS and Windows.

 ## Current Features